 Naseem joined Watsi on November 12th, 2020.
-Ten months ago, Naseem joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
-Naseem's most recent donation supported Jade, an 18-month-old baby girl from Haiti, to fund cardiac surgery.
+One year ago, Naseem joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+Naseem's most recent donation supported Princess, a 1st grader from Tanzania, to fund knee surgery on her right leg.

 Naseem has funded healthcare for 24 patients in 7 countries.